DefensiveOrigins/LabBuilding101/README.md

 </summary><blockquote>

 The screenshot in this section demonstrates the output values from the course ARM template deployment.

-You will need all of these at various points throughout the course material.
+Each build will differ.
+You will need all of these at various points throughout the workspace material.
 You should keep them handy in a notes document or similar quick-reference.

 | ![Outputs: IP Address Details](img/outputs-IP-details.jpg) |
 |------------------------------------------------|